factorial-eth-denver/docs/getting-started/contracts-overview.md

 Trigger module enables the App on Factorial to provide various actions that require Trigger, e.g., Liquidate, Stop-loss, take-profit, maturity.
 Automation pool provides the connection with external automation triggerer, e.g., Chainlink automation node.

+## Valuation

+Valuation module measures the value of a DeFi position by using tokenization with external oracles.
+`Tokenization` turns a DeFi position into a token (i.e., ERC1155) so that it can be easily valuated and collateralized.